Skip to main content

 You may dispute a judgment on your credit report based on the following arguments:

-The credit agencies will remove the judgment from your credit report if you can show that you did, in fact, pay your debt on time.
-If you paid your debt after the judgment was already established on your credit report, the agency won't remove the judgment, but it will - at the very least - mark your debt as paid, which is helpful though not ideal.
+1. You paid the debt: Credit agencies will remove the judgment from your credit report if you can show that you did pay your debt on time.
+If you paid your debt after the judgment was established on your credit report, the agency won't remove the judgment.
+But it will mark your debt as paid, which is helpful.

-Sometimes, the credit agency will claim that you have a debt, when it actually is someone else's debt (that person may have the same name as you, leading to the confusion).
-You'll have to file some paperwork to prove you're not the one who owes the debt: this may include your social security information, birth certificate information, bills, etc.
+2. The debt belongs to someone else: Sometimes, the credit agency will claim that you have a debt when it is someone else's.
+This usually happens when someone has the same name as you, leading to confusion.
+You'll have to file some paperwork to prove you're not the one who owes the debt.
+This may include your Social Security number, birth certificate information, bills, etc.

-Most judgments remain on credit reports for seven years and six months.
-If this period of time has passed, you should contact the credit agencies and make sure they remove the judgment.
-The seven year and six month time period is not absolute, however.
-People have occasionally been able to get a judgment removed before the seven year-six month period when the judgment has been on their credit report for a significant amount of time.
-Because credit agencies sometimes do grant such requests for removal, it may be worth your effort to try.
+3. The period has expired: Most judgments remain on credit reports for seven years and six months.
+If this period has passed, you should contact the credit agencies and make sure they remove the judgment.
+The seven-year and six-month period is not absolute.
+People have been able to get a judgment removed sooner.
+This usually happens when the judgment has been on their credit report for a significant time.
+Because credit agencies sometimes grant such removal requests, it's worth your effort.

-If you realize that a judgment has been fairly made against you, but you pay it off, then the creditor is required by law to file an Acknowledgement of Satisfaction of Judgment.
-You can also file a declaration of that satisfaction of judgment to the court, and the court will report that your judgment has been satisfied.
-Keep in mind that a satisfaction of judgment won't remove said judgment from your credit report.
-The credit report will simply show that the debt has been paid.
-In order to update the report, you'll have to mail certified copies of the Acknowledgement to the credit agencies.
+If you realize that the court made a judgment against you fairly, but you pay it off, then the creditor must file an Acknowledgement of Satisfaction of Judgment.
+You can also file a declaration of that satisfaction of judgment to the court.
+The court will then report that you satisfied your judgment.
+Remember that a satisfaction of judgment won't remove the judgment from your credit report.
+The credit report will show you paid the debt.
+You must mail certified copies of the acknowledgment to the credit agencies to update the report.

 Was this helpful?